levinqdl/compre-ai/README.md

 ### Basic Usage

 1. **Click the extension icon** in your Chrome toolbar
+2. **Review the site toggle** to decide whether the translator should run on the current domain
 2. **Select a feature** from the popup menu:
    - Analyze Current Page
    - Summarize Selected Text (select text first)